 Worse still, the switch to Lightning headphones is likely to be mandatory.

-That explains the three helicarriers Apple is constructing underground in Cupertino.
+three helicarriers Apple is constructing underground in Cupertino.
 And you thought it was a new campus.
 Could you get any sheeplier?

 Make no mistake Apple is not stupid.